hollowdll/hakjdb/README.md

-# kvdb
+# Overview
-In-memory key-value store.
-Can be used as a database or cache.
+kvdb is an in-memory key-value store.
+It can be used as a database or cache.

+Components:
+- `kvdbserver` - The server process
+- `kvdb-cli` - CLI tool to manage the server

 **Note!** This project is in early development.
 No releases yet, but we are close to v0.1.0.
 Lots of cool stuff coming after that.

 # Data types

 Currently supported data types:
 - `String`

+# Getting started

+Coming soon.

+# How to use

+Coming soon.

 # Build binaries